The fear of pregnancy loss is real mama, and the emotional impact is heavy so let’s talk about it.

 But, very generally speaking, once light bleeding starts, a miscarriage can take a few days to pass.

-With a miscarriage later in pregnancy, you could experience 1 to 2 weeks of bleeding, although it may stop and start.
+With a miscarriage later in pregnancy, you could experience initial heavy bleeding followed by 1 to 2 weeks of bleeding that tapers off.

 Did I miscarry or is it my period?

 With early pregnancy loss at 5 weeks or earlier, it can be very difficult to tell the difference between a miscarriage and a late period.

 Because the length of pregnancy is calculated from the first day of your last menstrual period, week 4 or 5 of pregnancy falls around the time you’d normally expect to get your next period.

 Many women likely experience early pregnancy loss without ever knowing they were pregnant.

 But just because it happened early doesn’t make it any easier to deal with.